yepitsjorge/gon-get-married/README.md

-# gon-get-married
-Website templates and code for my wedding site
+# Jorge and Anna's Wedding Site
+This repository contains the static files used to set up our wedding site.
+Styling is from Bootstrap available at getbootstrap.com